zeditor01/zpdteduk/sessions/Linux_Basics.md

 sudo dnf install xrdp tigervnc-server -y
 ```

-Step 3: Enable the ZRDP Service, and ensure that it runs at boot.
+Step 3: Enable the XRDP Service, and ensure that it runs at boot.

 ```
 sudo systemctl enable xrdp --now